khaleedgt/Pizza-Sales-/README.md

 The pizza category with most orders is the classic.

 ### 10. Wich pizza size sells the most?
+Similar to category, we group by pizza_size and sum the sales.
+Calculating the percentage of total sales lets us identify the most popular pizza size.
 ````sql
 SELECT
     pizza_size,